Achondroplastic base of skull abnormalities

 Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-As the skull base forms by enchondral ossification whereas the skull vault by membranous ossification there is a marked discrepancy in relative size as the skull vault, brain and cord grow normally whereas the skull base remains small.
+As the skull base forms by endochondral ossification whereas the skull vault by membranous ossification, there is a marked discrepancy in relative size as the skull vault, brain and cord grow normally whereas the skull base remains small.

-As a result of this size discrepancy there is stenosis of the foramen magnum, often with basilar invagination.
-Compression of medulla may result in quadriparesis, sleep apnoea, and even sudden death.
-Interruption to normal CSF flow can produce hydrocephalus.
+As a result of this size discrepancy, there is stenosis of the foramen magnum, often with basilar invagination.
+Compression of the medulla may result in quadriparesis, sleep apnea, and even sudden death.
+Interruption to normal cerebrospinal fluid (CSF) flow can lead to hydrocephalus.

-- obliteration of the CSF space around CMJ
+obliteration of the CSF space around the cervicomedullary junction

 Treatment and prognosis